 For album number two, bands always liked to try to push the envelope and let their sound blossom.
 Well, for PC I’d say that wouldn’t really happen until album three.
 This sounds much like the debut.
 The title track is another mid-tempo slightly classical-influenced burner that I believe was some kind of hit.
 “Quite Rightly So” is one of Fisher’s finest hours as his organ leads one of the band’s most tuneful tracks.
 I dunno, all the hallmarks are here, but despite the ambitious gothic heights reached, both lyrically and musically, by “In Held Twas I,” (parts one and two, of course…it even has a fairly lengthy section of spoken-word poetry!) this album really just feels like the debut part II.
 And frankly, there was a junction reached here that the last piece I mentioned represented: they could have gone full-on progressive pomp rock but instead took the other fork in the road, got both earthier and smarter, and were the better band for it.

 A Salty Dog is an astonishing album.
 Even in an era of great pieces of musical art, it stands out for its sheer creativity and often apocalyptic tone, with imagery of violent storms at sea, spiritual dark nights of the soul, and crippling loneliness.
 The title track is justly considered a classic, a sweeping piano- and string-led ballad of death at sea (right down to the addition of waves and gulls)…a voice may never have soared quite like Brooker’s does on this.
-The rest of the album veers between classical-tinged majesty (“Wreck of the Hesperus”), dark, driving blues (“The Devil Came from Kansas,” “Juicy John Pink”), and proto-psycho-folk (“Too Much Between Us”), with the addition of a peculiar, sloppy, almost Caribbean-sounding pop number, “Boredom,” Brooker, Fisher, and Trower each get their moments to shine, and by the time the gentle “Pilgrims’ Progress” closes the proceedings, you’ve been on quite a real journey of the mind.
+The rest of the album veers between classical-tinged majesty (“Wreck of the Hesperus”), dark, driving blues (“The Devil Came from Kansas,” “Juicy John Pink”), and proto-psych-folk (“Too Much Between Us”), with the addition of a peculiar, sloppy, almost Caribbean-sounding pop number, “Boredom,” Brooker, Fisher, and Trower each get their moments to shine, and by the time the gentle “Pilgrims’ Progress” closes the proceedings, you’ve been on quite a real journey of the mind.
 Despite the lack of pompous epics, THIS is what art-rock is all about, and it’s Procol Harum’s best album, hands down.

 Home is kind of Salty Dog part 2, despite the loss of Matthew Fisher in the interim.
 The blues songs are darker, the lyrics are even more despondent (even dreary), and shamelessly so.
 Of course, that’s right up my alley!
 The super-gloomy “About to Die” is… exactly what you’d imagine, reeking of desperation, despite its tension-releasing Band-esque chorus.
 “Nothing That I Didn’t Know,” a folk-style ballad about death through illness, is one of the top-10 saddest songs I’ve ever heard, and that’s saying something!
 There’s even ultra-violence on the hard-rocking “Still There’ll Be More,” which is basically five full minutes of Brooker threatening some detested enemy!
 The album’s epic is “Whaling Stories,” for you proggers out there… definitely picking up where “A Salty Dog” left off.
 Dang, this album is DARK.
 I don’t understand why it’s not more renowned for that aspect alone.